sneseric/Student-Task-Manager/README.md

 ## Prerequisites

 - Python 3.10
-- MySQL 8.0.31
+- MySQL 8.xx
 - PyCharm or similar IDE/text editor installed on your machine.
-- A web browswer to run the server in localhost.
+- A web browser to run the server in localhost.

 ## Setup